La Salle School, Klang: Private school

 The school was headed by a Brother Director of the De La Salle Brothers until 1989 when Rex C.C.
 Michael became the first principal not of consecrated life.
 The last Brother Director to serve the school was the Rev. Bro.
 Michael Wong FSC.
 The students and alumni of La Salle School, Klang call themselves 'Lasallians'.
 The school motto, 'Lux Luceat Vobis' is Latin for 'let your light shine' (Matthew 5:16).
 The school anthem is "All Through Our Classes" while "Hail Alma Mater" is used as the prefects' anthem.
 The school sports houses are Celestine, Harold, Leo, Edmund and Philip.
-Alumni of the school are represented by the Old Lasallian Association of Klang (OLAK).